Exploring Metaculus’s AI Track Record

 Concretely, if the first prediction arrives at time , the second prediction arrives at time , and the question closes at , then the score is times the score of the first prediction and times the score of the second prediction because the second prediction was “active” twice as long.

 Metaculus is an online forecasting platform and aggregation engine working to improve human reasoning and coordination on topics of global importance.
-By bringing together an international community and keeping score for thousands of forecasters, Metaculus is able to deliver machine learning-optimized aggregate predictions that both help partners make decisions and benefit the broader public.
+Through bringing together an international community and keeping score for thousands of forecasters, Metaculus delivers machine learning-optimized aggregate predictions to help partners make decisions and to benefit the broader public.